-In accordance with AFI 91-203, AF Form 979, "Danger Tags, shall only be used where an immediate hazard (RAC 1 through 3) exists and specific precautions are required to protect personnel or property or as required by TOs, instructions or other directed requirements".
+In accordance with AFMAN 91-203, AF Form 979, "Danger Tags, shall only be used where an immediate hazard (Risk Assessment Code (RAC) 1 through 3) exists and specific precautions are required to protect personnel or property or as required by TOs, instructions or other directed requirements".
 They shall not be used on aircraft.

-2.9.3.1 Batteries.
-Aircraft batteries shall be disconnected prior to open fuel tank/cell repair in accordance with the applicable weapons system technical order and directives.
-For fuel systems maintenance outside of the fuel systems repair area, refer to the applicable weapons system technical order for guidance.
+2.9.3.1 Batteries, External Power, Fuel Management Panel.
+Aircraft batteries shall be disconnected prior to open fuel tank/cell repair in accordance with the applicable weapons system TO and directives.
+For fuel systems maintenance outside of the fuel systems repair area, refer to the applicable weapons system TO for guidance.
 Batteries shall not be connected or disconnected during periods of open fuel tank/cell repair.
-The battery cables (or batteries) and the external power receptacles shall be tagged with an AF Form 1492.
+The battery cables (or batteries), the external power receptacles, and the fuel management panel shall be tagged with an AF Form 1492.

 2.9.3.2 Fuel Quantity Wiring Harness Repairs.
 Wire harness repairs shall be made in accordance with TO 1-1A-14.
 To ensure integrity of the fuel quantity indicating system, wiring inside a fuel tank shall not be spliced.
-Wires shall be solid from bulkhead connector to fuel probe and terminated between connections with approved hardware as determined by the applicable weapons system technical order.
+Wires shall be solid from bulkhead connector to fuel probe and terminated between connections with approved hardware as determined by the applicable weapons system TO.

 2.9.3.3 Fuel Probe Testing.
-Fuel probe testing may be accomplished while the probe is electrically-connected to the aircraft provided there is no fuel or fuel vapor in the vicinity of the test equipment and the fuel tank/cell is drained and purged to 300 PPM (5% LEL) or less.
+Fuel probe testing may be accomplished while the probe is electrically-connected to the aircraft provided there is no fuel or fuel vapor in the vicinity of the test equipment and the fuel tank/cell is drained and purged to 300 PPM (5 percent LEL) or less.
 However Boeing has done extensive studies and determined the PSD90-1C and PSD90-1M are intrinsically safe for use in and near fuel vapor environments.
 When using either of these testers, the fuel tank/cell needs to only be at its lowest level using transfer pumps but does not need to be drained and purged.